funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 `origin`
 The origin of the window that sent the message at the time postMessage was called.
 This string is the concatenation of the protocol and "://", the host name if one exists, and ":" followed by a port number if a port is present and differs from the default port for the given protocol.
 Examples of typical origins are https://example.org (implying port 443), http://example.net (implying port 80), and http://example.com:8080.
 Note that this origin is not guaranteed to be the current or future origin of that window, which might have been navigated to a different location since postMessage was called.

-In our examples we use a placeholder of `FUN_WALLET_ORIGIN` but yours should have the correct, valid origin for the wallet environment you're pointing to within your iframes.
+In our examples we use a placeholder of `https://wallet.funfair.io` but yours should have the correct, valid origin for the wallet environment you're pointing to within your iframes.

 `source`
 A reference to the window object that sent the message; you can use this to establish two-way communication between two windows with different origins.